 2 to encourage national and regional testing entities to assist ITU in implementing this resolution;

-3 to adopt conformity-assessment regimes and procedures based on applicable ITU-T recommendations, leading to better quality of service/quality of experience, and to higher probability of interoperability of equipment, services and systems,
+3 to adopt conformity-assessment regimes and procedures based on ITU recommendations, leading to better quality of service/quality of experience, and to higher probability of interoperability of equipment, services and systems,

 further invites Member States

-to contribute to the next radiocommunication assembly in 2015 in order for it to consider and take appropriate actions as deemed necessary with respect to C&I.
+to contribute to the next radiocommunication assembly in 2015 in order for it to consider and to take appropriate actions as deemed necessary with respect to C&I.

 DRAFT REVISION OF RESOLUTION 179 (Rev. Busan, 2014)